NLP-Discourse-SoochowU/t2d_discourseparser/README.md

 4. EDU, Relation, Sentence, Paragraph, and Discourse

 They correspond to the data structure of EDU, relation, sentence, paragraph, and chapter respectively.
 They can be regarded as a list container containing lists.
 Paragraph represents the chapter tree and can be visualized by calling the draw method.

+#### Evaluations

+In this paper, we report our performance based on the **soft** micro-averaged F1-score as detailed in the programs.
+In addition, this project also contains an unpublished **strict** evaluation method, and one can directly use these evaluation scripts for performance calculation.

 ```